youarehero/youarehero/docs/index.rst

 web portal for real life quests with the objective to improve citizens' involvement.
 For more information read our `Blog <https://youarehero.net/blog/>`_.

-For briefly instructions on setting up a *local development environment* visit the :doc:`install`.
+For instructions on setting up a *local development environment* visit the :doc:`install`.

 Contents
 ========